-These are the main search tools for finding journal articles, books and theses etc. It is recommended that you use several search tools rather than relying on any one database.
-This will help ensure that your searches are comprehensive, in covering all literature available to you and through creating complex searches with the most appropriate search terms, to get the most relevant articles (Humanities International Complete, SocIndex).
+These are the main search tools for finding Sociology, Social Policy & Criminology journal articles, books and theses.
+It is recommended that you use several search tools rather than relying on any one database.
+This will help ensure that your searches are comprehensive, both in terms of covering all literature available to you and in terms of creating complex searches with the most appropriate search terms, to get the most relevant articles.